Some of our teachers:

 Alli Aruna Spooner E-RYT-500, Director of Body Balance, was an on-and-off practitioner since 1980, always returning when her health became compromised, but is now devoted full time.
 She is trained in the styles of Hatha Yoga and Akhanda Yoga, as well as Classical Kundalini, Prenatal Yoga and Raj Yoga.
 She obtained her 200-hour training through the Himalayan Institute of Yoga Science and Philosophy and completed her 500-hour training at the Anand Prakash Ashram in India, founded by Yogrishi Vishvketu and Chetana Panwar.
 In 2011 Alli was an assistant teacher at the Anand Prakash Ashram in India for the YTT-200 program offered by Yogrishi Vishvketu.
 Her classes follow the traditional sequence of postures in the Hatha and Akhanda styles, with a focus on breath-work, alignment and safety, and includes a dash of (usually lame) humor and a couple of Oms.

-Connie Erickson began taking yoga classes in the 1970s.
+Connie Erickson took her first yoga class in the 1970s.
 She has studied with over 25 different instructors and attended numerous workshops.
 Connie has taught a gentle yoga class, which focuses on breath work, in Roseburg since 2000.
 She is committed to continuing to learn from fellow teachers, students, and her own practice.
 Come experience the joie de vivre that she folds into her classes and the friendships that evolve!